flmann/RaspberryPiWifi/README.md

 git clone https://github.com/flmann/RaspberryPiWifi
 ```

-All config changed can be made in the project folder.
+All config changes can be made in the project folder.
 The script creates symbolic links to the config files in the system directories.

 ### Adjust config files